MicrosoftDocs/winapps-winrt-api/microsoft.ui.xaml.controls/autosuggestbox.md

 To control how items are displayed in the suggestion list, you can use [DisplayMemberPath](itemscontrol_displaymemberpath.md) or [ItemTemplate](itemscontrol_itemtemplate.md).

 + To display the text of a single property of your data item, set the [DisplayMemberPath](itemscontrol_displaymemberpath.md) property to choose which property from your object to display in the suggestion list.
-+ To define a custom look for each item in the list, use the [ItemTemplate](itemscontrol_itemtemplate.md) property .
++ To define a custom look for each item in the list, use the [ItemTemplate](itemscontrol_itemtemplate.md) property.

 ### Suggestion chosen